 20 km

-The tour is easy to ride.
+The tour is easy to cycle.

-Arrive relaxed and use rental bikes from the local rental companies.
-The capacity for taking bicycles on trains is limited and taking your own bike on the train cannot be guaranteed, depending on the capacity.
+Arrive relaxed and hire bikes from local hire companies.
+The capacity for taking bikes on the trains is limited and, depending on capacity utilisation, taking your own bike on board cannot be guaranteed.

 Start and end station